Divorce Mediation

 Experience That Bridges Law and Human Understanding

-Attorney Stitt brings a rare combination of professional experience to family mediation.
-Before becoming an attorney, she spent nearly a decade working as a master-level social worker, helping individuals and families navigate complex personal transitions.
+Attorney Stitt brings a rare combination of professional experience to divorce mediation.
+Before becoming an attorney she spent nearly a decade working as a master level social worker — helping individuals and families navigate complex personal and family transitions.

 When is Mediation a Good Fit?